 Source IPv4 Address for Sending RADIUS Messages: 121.40.*.*

-Username Format Sent to RADIUS Server: Without domain name.
+Username Format Sent to RADIUS Server: without domain name

-Configure ISP domain
+Configure an ISP domain

-to add a new ISP domain configuration.On the Add ISP Domain page, configure the ISP domain as shown in the following figure and click OK.
+On the Add ISP Domain page, configure the ISP domain as shown in the following figure, and then click OK.

-Configure Portal authentication server
+Configure portal authentication server

-In the navigation pane on the left, select .
+In the navigation pane, choose .

 On the Portal tab, click Portal Authentication Server.